DandelionSprout/adfilt/Wiki/List of tools.md

 # Redirector

 This is [an extension](http://einaregilsson.com/redirector/) made by the Icelandic developer Einar Egilsson.
-Although he has unfortunately stopped developing this extension, instead prioritising to make ad-financed card games for phones, it has many functions that would be impossible to replicate on any adblockers, even the advanced ones.
+It has many functions that would be impossible to replicate on any adblockers, even the advanced ones.

-While it can't do any real amounts of adblocking, it can help greatly with [utilising URL tricks](https://github.com/DandelionSprout/adfilt/blob/master/Dandelion%20Sprout-s%20Redirector%20Assistant%20List/README.md) that'd be overly convoluted or unknown to pull off otherwise.
+While it can't do any real amounts of adblocking, it can help greatly with [utilising URL tricks](https://github.com/DandelionSprout/adfilt/blob/master/Dandelion%20Sprout-s%20Redirector%20Assistant%20List/README.md) that'd be overly convoluted or impossible to pull off otherwise.

 # Stylish